dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 ---

 In this example, we use DBOS and LlamaIndex to build and deploy a Slackbot that uses retrieval-augmented generation (RAG) to answer questions about previous Slack conversations.
-This bot listens to conversations in a Slack channel, embeds them, persists them in a database table, and uses that knowledge to answer questions about what's going on in your Slack channel.
+The bot listens to conversations in a Slack channel, persists them in a Postgres vector index, and uses that knowledge to answer questions about what's going on in your Slack channel.

-All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/llamabot).

 Here's what the bot looks like in action:

 <img src="https://github.com/user-attachments/assets/1051ed46-ac6f-49bf-9109-449df9e4bca2" alt="Debug this workflow menu" width="400" />

+This app uses DBOS to:

+1. Serverlessly deploy the bot to the cloud.
+2. Durably orchestrate the RAG pipeline, guaranteeing each Slack message is processed exactly once and no message is lost or duplicated.

+All source code is [available on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/python/llamabot).

 ## Import and Initialize the App